Niagen - The Ultimate Guide to Benefits, Research & Dosing

 These results indicate a ceiling to how high supplementation with NR can raise NAD+ levels.

 Study #2Another clinical trial using the Elysium Health BASIS brand of Nicotinamide Riboside was recently completed, but the findings have not been published as of the writing of this article.
 Elysium Health did issue a press release though that detailed the objectives as well as the results.

 This trial was much larger than the initial human study, as it involved 120 elderly subjects (60-80 years old) tested bi-weekly over 8 weeks.
 The subjects were divided into 3 groups receiving either placebo, one, or two capsules of BASIS (250 mg of Chromadex NIAGEN), along with 50 mg of Chromadex Pterostilbene.

 Results detailed in the press release state that the single 250mg dose of Niagen increased blood NAD+ levels by 40% and that those elevated levels were maintained throughout the 8 weeks of the trial!

-The group receiving the 500 mg dose (2 capsules) exhibited an increase that was "significantly higher" than the 250 mg dose, and reached 90% at 4 weeks into the trial.
-Researchers noted that NAD+ levels plateaued at the 4 week mark, and declined afterwards, indicating that a higher dose of NR would not necessarily equate to higher NAD+ levels.
+The group receiving the 500 mg dose (2 capsules) exhibited an increase that was significantly higher than the 250 mg dose and reached 90% at 4 weeks into the trial.
+Researchers noted that NAD+ levels plateaued at the 4-week mark, and declined afterward, indicating that a higher dose of NR would not necessarily equate to higher NAD+ levels.

 - Body weight